polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/try-runtime.md

 The most common use case for `try-runtime` is with storage migrations and runtime upgrades.

 ### Calling into hooks from `OnRuntimeUpgrade`
-There's two ways of calling into `OnRuntimeUpgrade` hooks:
+There's two ways of defining an runtime upgrade hook in the runtime:
 - **From inside a runtime**.
 For example:
     ```rust
     struct Custom;